logo

 Wages (incl.
 ACC)

 This covers paid wages for one full time staff member to assist owners on one farm, (300 cows), and remuneration for one contract milker with some owner support over calving and at key times, on the second farm, (235 cows).
 This is net of staff housing, and includes employer contributions to Kiwisaver.
 The contract milker is responsible for shed and electricity costs for the 235 cow farm, plus the provision and running of a farm bike.
+There is also allowance here for contract labour for fencing, R & M and relief milking.

 Animal health

 The approach to animal health is to be proactive and vigilant.
 Animal health costs include mineral supplements as required.
 This is mainly Mg in winter and late spring.
 Cu levels as per liver tests are normal so supplementation here is not required at present.
 Zinc supplementation is carried out summer and autumn based on spore count levels published by the vets.
 Lameness is not an issue on the farm.
 Mastitis management is based on industry recommended guidelines.
-Wastage is about 3% deaths and under 10% empties.
+Wastage is about 3% deaths and around 10% empties.

 Breeding and herd improvement